seofernando25/sutil/README.md

 ## What is SeoUtil
-SeoUtil is python library made with the sole purpose of having highly readable implementation of general purpose programming functions.
+SeoUtil is python library made with the sole purpose of having a highly readable implementation of general purpose programming functions.

 ## What this library is for

-- Provides examples of small usefull functions for general purpose projects
+- Provides examples of small usefully functions for general purpose projects
 - See highly readable implementations of diverse algorithms

 ## Roadmap